-Minimum Wage: Minimum monthly wage for all employees (irrespective of industry) is LKR 10,000 and minimum daily wage is LKR 400.
+Minimum Wage: Minimum monthly wage for all employees (irrespective of industry) is LKR 10,000, and the minimum daily wage is LKR 400.

-Payroll Cycle: Wages can be paid on a daily, weekly, fortnightly or monthly basis.
+Payroll Cycle: The wages are paid on a daily, weekly, fortnightly, or monthly basis.
 However, a wage period cannot exceed a month.

 Pay Date: It has to be made on a working day.

-Overtime Compensation: Overtime is paid at one and half times the normal hourly rate of wage.
+Overtime Compensation: Overtime is paid at one and half times the average hourly rate of wage.
 The overtime hours in a week cannot exceed 12 hours.

 With Saturdays and Sundays added to public holidays, people generally have around 125 days’ holidays per year.